-Avoiding Bias
+CV107A Avoiding Bias.

-Our system of justice requires all of us-attorneys, judges, and jurors-to minimize the impact of our biases, whether conscious or subconscious, on our decision making.
+Our system of justice requires all of us-attorneys, judges, and jurors-to minimize the impact of any biases, whether conscious or subconscious, on our decision making.
 Researchers have identified several techniques we can use to accomplish this difficult, but necessary task:

 First, reflect carefully and consciously about the evidence presented.
 Focus on the facts and on the evidence you hear and see.
-The law requires that jurors' decision(s) are to be based on the evidence, and not simply on intuition or a gut reaction.
+The law requires that jurors' decision(s) are to be based on the evidence, and not on bias, sympathy, passion, or prejudice.